AdobeDocs/commerce-learn.en/help/app-builder/first-app/app-config-yaml-file.md

 ---
-title: The .env file
+title: The app.config.yaml file
-description: Learn about the types of files in the .env file for this sample application
+description: Learn about the types of files in the app.config.yaml file for this sample application
-landing-page-description: Learn about Adobe Developer App Builder used with Adobe Commerce and what types content is used in the .env file
+landing-page-description: Learn about Adobe Developer App Builder used with Adobe Commerce and what types of files go in the app.config.yaml
-kt: 12423
+kt: 12426
 doc-type: tutorial
 audience: all
 last-substantial-update: 2023-03-3

 ---

-# The .env file
+# The app.config.yaml file

-This is a special file that is not part of the sample module, but will be very important for use in your Adobe Developer App Builder application.
-This contains secrets and elements that should never be committed to a repository.
+This is a special file that helps drive the configuration and expectation for the application.

 ## Who is this video for?

-* Developers new to Adobe Commerce with limited experience with Adobe App Builder who is learning about the .env file.
+* Developers new to Adobe Commerce with limited experience with Adobe App Builder who is learning about the app.config.yaml in the sample application.

 ## Video content